 Mandy and Scott's Vineyard Dream

-By investing a regular amount each fortnight, they were surprised at how quickly their investment grew.
-They are now on track to having $400,000 to make their vineyard dream a reality.
+They are now on track to make their vineyard dream a reality.

-Elisabeth is happy to say her super is now invested in companies with good labour safety standards and in activities she considers positive like education, recycling and renewable energy.
+Elisabeth is happy now that her super no longer invests in live animal exports or gambling.
+Instead she is now invested in companies with good labour safety standards, and in activities she considers positive like education and renewable energy.